Groundskeepers on a Georgian Estate

 Maintaining such elaborate and enormous gardens was an ongoing task that easily required up to 100 groundskeepers for a Pemberley-sized estate.
 Dozens more might be needed if garden construction was underway.
-Typically there was one Master Gardener who oversaw everything and consulted with the Master of the estate and/or the Estate Steward.
-Assistants would be assigned to manage specific areas, such as the orangery, kitchen gardens, ornamental gardens, orchards, and so on, each with a crew of apprentices and laborers under their command.
+Typically there was one Master Gardener who oversaw everything and consulted with the Master of the estate.
+Assistants would be assigned to manage specific areas — the orangery, kitchen gardens, ornamental gardens, orchards, and so on — with a crew of apprentices and laborers under their command.

 What became certain as I Googled the topic is that the decline in stature of the great houses (many of which closed during and after the World Wars), and ultimately led to the creation of the British National Trust to restore and preserve, was primarily due to the decay of the house itself.
 Vegetation survives without constant attendance, albeit in a less attractive state, but bricks and mortar crumble if left alone.
 Maintenance of the structure was increasingly difficult due to changes in the servant class and men needed on the battlefield, and even with the advantages of modern technology costs escalated.